 Roy had also had a recent seizure that saw him hospitalised and detoxed.
 However, the loss of his wife and feelings of depression and loneliness soon overcame him and his drinking rapidly became a problem for him again.
-Realising that he needed another detox and help with his bereavement he contacted our helpline here at Infinity Addiction Solutions.
+Realising that he needed another alcohol detox and help with his bereavement he contacted our helpline here at Infinity Addiction Solutions.

 What we Did

 This treatment would include a safe Alcohol detox, intense talking therapies throughout the 8 weeks and incorporate bereavement counselling to help Roy work through his feelings of loss.
-During this 8 week period Roy would be able to also focus on his mental health, his addiction to Alcohol, make sense of his long term Alcohol use and develop new coping strategies and skills that would enable him to manage his emotional and psychological difficulties.
+During this 8 week period Roy would be able to also focus on his mental health, his alcohol addiction, make sense of his long term Alcohol use and develop new coping strategies and skills that would enable him to manage his emotional and psychological difficulties.

-He has returned to his hometown, still misses his wife dearly and finds that difficult at times, however he says he now feels empowered to be able to choose not to drink Alcohol, Instead Roy now engages in his aftercare Plan through his choice of ongoing one to one counselling sessions and local support groups which he reports works well for him.
+He has returned to his hometown, still misses his wife dearly and finds that difficult at times, however, he says he now feels empowered to be able to choose not to drink Alcohol, Instead Roy now engages in his aftercare Plan through his choice of ongoing one to one counselling sessions and local support groups which he reports works well for him.
 Well done Roy keep up the great work.